ME-Mechanical Engineering

 ME 531.
 Introduction to Vehicle Drive Systems Engineering.
 3 Hours.

 Engineering fundamentals of mechanical and mechatronic, hybrid-electric, and electric drive systems.
 Applications to passenger cars and commercial vehicles.
 Drive system and component design, including main clutches and torque converters, transmissions, transfer cases, and drive axles.
 Introduction to plug-in hybrid-electric vehicles.
+Students registering for this course should have successfully completed (grade C or better) ME 215 Dynamics and ME 370 Kinematics and Dynamics of Machinery or equivalents.

 Prerequisites: ME 215 [Min Grade: C] and ME 370 [Min Grade: C](Can be taken Concurrently)